martinarisk/di/dependency_injection/README.md

 Default lifetime.
 A single instance is shared globally.

 ### Scoped:
 A new instance is created for each logical "scope" (e.g., per request).
-Use NewScopedDependencyInjection.
+Use `NewScopedDependencyInjection`.
 ```go
 func NewScopedDependencyInjection(di *DependencyInjection) *DependencyInjection
 ```